antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 This object specifies additional editor options and contains the following optional properties:

-* `interfaces`  - dictionary which defines interface styling in the nodes.
+* `interfaces`  - dictionary which defines interface and connection styling for particular interface types.
-  Colors can be specified by a hexadecimal value or by name.
+  The key in the dictionary is the name of the interface type, and the value is of type [Interface style](#interface-style).
 * `allowLoopbacks` - boolean value that determines whether connections with endpoints at the same node are allowed.
   Default value is `false`.
 * `readonly` - boolean value determining whether the editor is in read-only mode.